b-i-t-n/alpine-xmr-stak-cpu/README.md

 [xmr-stak-cpu](https://github.com/fireice-uk/xmr-stak-cpu) miner in an Alpine Docker image.

 The goal of this project is to quickly enable you to mine Monero with the xmr-stak-cpu miner without the hassle of knowing how to install or secure it.
-Using an [Alpine Linux](https://www.alpinelinux.org/) container you get the benefit of Pax and grsecuirty and on top of this the miner runs under its own user.
+Using an [Alpine Linux](https://www.alpinelinux.org/) container you get the benefit of Pax and grsecuirty and, on top of this the miner runs under its own user.

 # How to use
 ```bash